tmgthb/Autonomous-Agents/README.md

 [MedAgentBench: Dataset for Benchmarking LLMs as Agents in Medical Applications](http://arxiv.org/abs/2501.14654v1)

-- MedAgentBench: is a broad evaluation suite designed to assess the agent capabilities of large language models within medical records contexts.
+- MedAgentBench: is a broad evaluation suite designed to assess the agent capabilities of LLMs within medical records contexts.
 - It encompasses 100 patient-specific clinically-derived tasks, realistic profiles of 100 patients with over 700,000 data elements, a FHIR-compliant interactive environment, and an accompanying codebase.
-- This framework establishes a valuable benchmark for model developers to track progress and drive continuous improvements in the agent capabilities of large language models within the medical domain.
+- This framework establishes a valuable benchmark for model developers to track progress and drive continuous improvements in the agent capabilities of LLMs within the medical domain.

 ---